chxuri/room-camera-sensor/JOURNAL.md

-**Description**
+**Description (TIME SPENT: 33h and 45 mins)**
 ---
 **title**: Room Camera Sensor
 **author**: Rimma
-**description**: Room camera sensor that records video of my room when it senses there is someone inside!
-Can be disabled with a security system so the SD card doesn't get clogged with a bunch of videos of me.
+**description**: Security camera that is turned on by a motion sensor, records footage, and can be disabled through a special password system so the SD card doesn't get clogged with a bunch of videos of me. (more description in readme!)
 **created_at**: 2025-07-02

 <br/>